India Runway Week: 2017

 In April 2017, the eighth season of India Runway Week was a three-day event featuring collections by 39 designers and four non-government organizations that worked with weavers from different states.
 The opening show featured the young emerging designer Ken Ferns.
 Kristy De Cunha had the closing show.
 Some of the celebrities at the eighth India Runway Week were Swara Bhaskar, Gauhar Khan, Shamita Shetty, Mugdha Godse, Poonam Dhillon, Mr. World Rohit Khandelwal, and Mannara Chopra.

+In October 2019, The ninth edition of India Runway Week, showcased a blend of glamour and ethnic fashion over three days.
+Featuring 39 prominent and emerging designers, the event presented a variety of collections, including resort wear by James Ferreira, Khadi designs by Bibi Russell, and unique pieces like the 'Wanderlust' collection by Ashina Chharia.
+Notable models like Alexandra Kutas, the first model with a disability, graced the runway, while celebrities like Ridhi Dogra and Saiyami Kher also walked for designers.
+The event emphasized its role in strengthening the Indian fashion industry, with renewed confidence from designers and a diverse, innovative display of fashion trends for the winter festive season.

 2018

-The tenth season of Indian Fashion Week was in April 2018.
-"The Bride" collection by www.Pairahann.com premiered on day three.
+The 10th edition of India Runway Week (IRW) took place from April 20 to 22, 2018, in New Delhi, organized by the Indian Federation for Fashion Development (IFFD).
+This edition highlighted the spring-summer 2018 collections by young, talented designers.
+The event marked the 5th anniversary of India Runway Week, with IFFD Directors Avinash Pathania and Kiran celebrating the success of the event and its growing impact.
+The designer lineup included both established names and newcomers, with Bibi Russell opening the event, showcasing her fascination with hand-woven fabric.
+The grand finale featured collections from designers like Daniel Siyem, Jenjum Gadi, Niharika, Agnimitra Paul, and Shravan Kummar, all dedicated to handloom fabrics and Indian heritage.
+Bollywood stars such as Karishma Tanna, Sana Khan, Ragini Khanna, and Nushrratt Bharuccha walked the ramp, adding glamour and excitement to the event.

 2019

 In March 2019, the eleventh season of India Runway Week was a three-day event with more than thirty designers.
 Veteran designer Rina Dhaka opened the event.
 Vidya Institute of Fashion and Technology students also showcased their collections.
-Social Activist Laxmi Aggarwal appeared as a showstopper for one of the shows.
+Social Activist Laxmi Agarwal appeared as a showstopper for one of the shows.
 Many social media influencers dropped by the event's Versus by Versace lounge.

 The twelfth season of India Runway Week was a three-day event in October 2019.
 It moved to a new venue, Select Citywalk, and featured more than thirty designers, including Aayana by Siimi, Akassh K Aggarwal, Ted Baker, Jaivik Naari, and Nikhita Tandon.
 The event also spread a breast cancer awareness message in association with the cosmetic company Avon, which hosted a panel discussion.
 In addition, breast cancer survivors walked the runway for designer Anupamaa Dayal.
 The event's finale show featured a collection by Nida Mahmood.
 The celebrities who walked the ramp this season included Vaani Kapoor, Neelima Azeem, and Esha Gupta.